NICHD-BSPC/training/source/conda.rst

     conda activate ./env

-Note that if you inspect what ``conda init bash`` adds to your ``.bashrc``, it's basically doing the same thing.
+Note that if you inspect what ``conda init bash`` adds to your ``.bashrc``, it's basically doing the same thing, and it's also what we did for the ``ca`` function above.

 Detailed troubleshooting example